tauri-apps/tauri-docs/docs/distribution/windows.md

 # Windows Application Distribution

-Tauri applications for Windows are distributed either with a Microsoft Installer (`.msi` files).
+Tauri applications for Windows are distributed with a Microsoft Installer (`.msi` files).
 The Tauri CLI automatically bundles your application code in this format, providing options to code sign your application.
 This guide provides information on available customizations for the installer.

 ## Distributing a 32-bit executable